MicrosoftDocs/well-architected/well-architected/saas/devops.md

 ### Design considerations

 - **Customer resource management**.
 Your tenancy model affects resource deployment in SaaS solutions.
 You might deploy dedicated Azure resources for each customer or share resources among a set number of customers.
 Alternatively, you could use a single set of shared resources and reconfigure them as you onboard new customers.
-Typical approaches for managing the lifecycle of the resources:
+Consider these typical approaches for managing the lifecycle of the resources:

   - Treat your customer list as a configuration of the resources to deploy.
 Use centralized deployment pipelines to deploy and configure those resources.